Zadigo/django_mcp/django_mcp/resources/asyncio/coroutines_tasks.md

 > [!IMPORTANT]
 > If *return_exceptions* is false, cancelling `gather()` after it has been marked done won’t cancel any submitted awaitables.
 For instance, gather can be marked done after propagating an exception to the caller, therefore, calling `gather.cancel()` after catching an exception (raised by one of the awaitables) from gather won’t cancel any other awaitables.

+> [!TIP]
+> A new alternative to create and run tasks concurrently and wait for their completion is [`asyncio.TaskGroup`](#task-groups). *TaskGroup* provides stronger safety guarantees than *gather* for scheduling a nesting of subtasks: if a task (or a subtask, a task scheduled by a task) raises an exception, *TaskGroup* will, while *gather* will not, cancel the remaining scheduled tasks).

 #### Task Groups